uptonking/note4yaoo/lib-db-model-eav-community-triple.md

   - So values in JSONB columns can be indexed nicely, but the statistics can be much worse than for non-JSONB columns, which can lead the query planner astray.
 - Postgres will let you create an index on an expression into the JSON column, so querying should still be very quick.

 - Or just create ad hoc tables with user fields.
-Quite often it's not that a customer has n different fields for n entities, but a few that apply to the majority (like internal ERP ids, classifcation etc.).
+Quite often it's not that a customer has n different fields for n entities, but a few that apply to the majority (like internal ERP ids, classification etc.).
 Put them in a few tables, index them, join them.
 If you don't want to parse internal DB descriptors, create a set of "schema" tables to build queries from.

 - If they are using some sort of middleware orm, which they may well be because of their model, they are most likely using an EAV schema which, although flexible for writes, is horrendous for reads.
 The join plus pivot is a disaster on virtually any relational system.